-The following are some of the emergent themes from a series of 7 focus group interviews held with residents of Burlington, 50 years of age or older, during September 2006.
+The following are some of the emergent themes from a series of seven focus group interviews held with residents of Burlington, age 50+, during September 2006.

-I used to say I was in my young 70's and then I'd say I'm in my middle old age.
+"I used to say I was in my young 70's, and then I'd say I'm in my middle old age.
 And now I say I am in my old old age and I ain't seen nothing yet...but it's a different existence."

-- 85 year old participant
+-85-year-old participant

-Growing Older - The Context
+Growing Older-The Context

-Burlington's 50+ residents are extremely diverse and age does not seem to be an appropriate indicator in segmenting this population.
+Burlington's 50+ residents are extremely diverse, and age does not seem to be an appropriate indicator in segmenting this population.
 Perhaps the following continuum of self-perception is useful: